-It’s important to schedule teeth cleanings every six months so your child’s teeth stay healthy.
-While brushing and flossing at home can keep dental plaque at bay, your child will need a professional teeth cleaning to get rid of plaque hiding in between teeth or near the gum line.
-Learn more about our teeth cleaning services.
+Its important to schedule teeth cleanings every six months so your childs teeth stay healthy.
+While brushing and flossing at home can keep dental plaque at bay, your child will need a Teeth Cleaning services.

 If one of our pediatric dentists finds a cavity, your child will need a filling to prevent further dental discomfort and damage to the tooth.
 During the procedure, our dentist will drill out the decay and fill up the hole with a dental filling.
 Learn more about our tooth filling services.

 If your child has red and white patches inside their mouth, you’ll need to schedule an appointment with one of our pediatric dentists as soon as possible.
 While oral cancer in children is rare, you shouldn’t ignore any of the signs of mouth cancer.
 Learn more about our oral cancer screening services.